nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 This permission behavior specifies who is permitted to transfer tokens.

-Depending on the configuration, token transfers can be performed by the token owner or by an operator permitted to transfer tokens on behalf of the token owner.
+Depending on the configuration, token transfers can be performed by the token owner or by an operator permitted to transfer specific tokens on behalf of the token owner.
-An operator can transfer any tokens in any amount on behalf of the owner.
+An operator can transfer permitted tokens in any amount on behalf of the owner.

 Standard configurations of the operator permission behavior: